-This program has special admission procedures based on a program-specific GPA ranking and limited enrollment.
-See the specific admission requirements for Health Science students.
-Contact Student Services Academic Advising at ext.
-8128 for an academic advising appointment or the Health Science office at ext.
+There are special admission requirements for the Radiologic Technology program.
+Acceptance into this program is competitive and based on a point system.
+Applicants are awarded points based on grades earned in program specific prerequisite coursework.
+All accepted students are required to pass a criminal background check and drug screen prior to admission into the program.
+Contact Academic Advising at ext.
+8128 for an academic advising appointment or the Health Sciences office at ext.
 8768 for complete details.
 An advisor will help you determine prerequisites that are required and designed to prepare you for training in the program.